 Adults closely related to someone with A-T may wish to know if they are carriers, particularly if they are women, as being a carrier does bring an increased risk of breast cancer.
 However, in terms of having children there is little advantage in knowing whether or not you are a carrier, since you could not in any case screen your partner.
 The risk of potentially having affected children would depend on meeting another carrier – a 1 in 300 chance.

 If you do wish to do this, you should first consult your GP.
 They can arrange either for you to see a genetic counsellor or for a blood test to be organised.

-While it is possible for parents of children with A-T to have their other children tested to see if they are carriers, some may feel that this is something which it is better to leave to them to make a choice about when they are adults.
+While it is possible for parents of children with A-T to have their other children tested to see if they are carriers, it is normally better to leave it to them to make a choice about it when they are adults.
 If you are thinking of doing this, it is certainly advisable to talk the issue through with a genetic counsellor.
 In any case, your GP should be your first port of call.